robhowley/nhlscrapi/README.rst

 Current Release: v0.3.0
 ------------------------
 This is a pre-release and is not stable and fully fit for production.
-The first full stable release (v1.0.0) will be made available once the framework for all `NHL RTSS reports <http://www.nhl.com/ice/gamestats.htm?fetchKey=20142ALLSATAll&sort=gameDate&viewName=teamRTSSreports>`_ is completed.
-Currently, Play-by-Play, Home/Away TOI and Roster reports are functional.
+The first full stable release (v1.0.0) will be made available once the framework for all `NHL game reports <http://www.nhl.com/ice/gamestats.htm?fetchKey=20142ALLSATAll&sort=gameDate&viewName=teamRTSSreports>`_ are completed.
+Currently, Play-by-Play, Home/Away TOI, Roster and Face-off Comparison reports are functional.

-Update 07-23-2015: Restructured the request handling and cleaned things up.
-Next pre-release, v0.0.3 will have the FaceOff report added.

 License
 --------